sharminislamshroddha/low-power-animal-tracker/clarifications.md

 - As a result, when the device enters sleep mode, the accelerometer **stops detecting motion**, preventing the device from waking up again.

-## Low powerode or timed switch off/on in case of long time inactivity
+## Low power mode or timed switch off/on in case of long time inactivity
 - The solution is already mentioned in point 2 of the first question’s answer.